schaary/pmp/apps/pmp_core/README.md

 # PmpCore

-This is the core application with the default database (postgresql currently) layer:
+This is the core application with the default database (postgresql currently) layer.
+The main goals for version v1.0 are:

 * [ ] User management
   - [ ] Save a new user